State Department Travel Warning and St. Lawrence Policies for Studying Safely in Kenya

 Students accepted to the Kenya Semester Program will:

-- Read the Travel Warning and Country Specific Information for Kenya and follow the advice and safety recommendations included in these documents.
+- Read the Country Specific Information for Kenya and follow the advice and safety recommendations included in these resources.

 - Be enrolled in international health and travel insurance coverage for entirety of the program.